 Bumblebee rescue remedy

 If you find a bumblebee on the ground looking forlorn, it may just have run out of energy.
-It’s easy to administer bee aid to an ailing bee.
-Mix up a tiny amount of sugar with warm water in equal amounts and place one or two drops on a leaf as close to the mouth of the bee.
-If it is alive it will quickly suck up the sugar solution and fly away.
+Don’t be too hasty as they do like to sunbathe, but if she looks poorly or has been there for more than forty minutes or so then it’s time to administer some bee aid.
+Don’t worry it’s easy.
+Simply mix up a tiny amount of sugar with warm water in equal amounts and place one or two drops on a leaf as close to the mouth of the bee.
+If it is alive it will quickly soak up the sugar solution and fly away.
 You can offer a drop or two more until it recovers.
+Don’t feed honey as it may spread bee diseases.
+It’s handy to keep a little pot of sugar syrup ready in case of bee emergencies.

 Read about bumblebees